ripsawridge/site/site/contents/cma/2014/riki_kaiser.md

 to know that you are 100% secure in the rope system.
 If you can't attain that place, mentally, then you get shut down.
 Of course you can't just say "make it so" like Captain Picard.
 I think Riki felt suddenly like she was in an abnormal place in an abnormal situation.

+> _Riki: To be honest, there was a moment - in the Matajek traverse, where one had to climb around a corner to a foothold invisible from where you start climbing - when I was convinced that I'm a hiker, rather than a climber ... and that this climb was beyond me.
+Too steep, too long wall.
+I wasn't scared of how deep the valley below was, or how high up in the air we were, but it seemed realistic that I might fall in this move and get slammed against this wall.
+I had no doubt about safety: At any moment, I trusted Michael would belay me perfectly.
+Luckily, I was able to concentrate, and the move went fine._

-So we chatted with the people around us, drank some water, I think I got a hat out of Rikis pack to wear.
+To lighten the mood and decrease the atmosphere of alien terrain, we chatted with the people around us, drank some water, I think I got a hat out of Rikis pack to wear.
 We found Kossen out towards the great plain of Germany.
 We planned the next pitches, measuring exactly how much more big exposed walls we'd traverse.
 All in all, it didn't seem that bad, and with the realization that the Matajek Traverse is the most exposed part of the climb, and it comes on so suddenly after relatively snug chimneys and gullies...then the situation didn't seem as extreme.
 But Riki was still cold!
 So I headed off right behind the guy from Poland on a short pitch to a less exposed belay.
 Riki came up, I think feeling a little better.
 In two more pitches we'd be in the sun hopefully, at least we'd be off the big wall.

+> _Riki: When meeting up with Michael again on the next belay spot, I told him about my doubts, and he did all he could to make me feel safe and "at ease" (as much as possible).
+As he did on every belay spot.
+And it worked out for the rest of the
+route: it was mentally / psychologically challenging when looking up at "the wall" which in several occasions didn't seem to end anywhere near.
+But I felt safe, and I was convinced we'd make it (without wall-slamming :))._

 We were three parties at this belay for a while, with a couple from Schwaz who had made a direct ascent that avoided the Matajek Traverse.
 Interesting, I'll